Le Docteur Miracle at Drink, Shop & Do

 The costumes are simple enough, staging kept to a minimum and adapted to each new location, so that the result is a focus on spreading opera as widely as possible and making it enjoyable for as many people as possible.
 Le Docteur Miracle is a great endeavour by Pop-up Opera, and very well executed.

-Le Docteur Miracle is on tour until 3rd May 2014, for further information or to book visit here.
+Le Docteur Miracle is on tour until 3rd May 2014.
+For further information or to book visit the theatre company’s website here.